snel-repo/ComputationThruDynamicsBenchmark/README.md

 There are three primary tasks implemented, ranging from simple to complex:
 1. N-bit Flip Flop (NBFF): An extension of the 3-bit Flip-Flop from OTBB, this can be extended into higher dimensions for more complex dynamics.
 2. MultiTask: A version of the task used in recent papers by Yang and Driscoll, this task combines 15 simple cognitive tasks into a single task to look at how dynamical motifs can generalize across tasks.
-3. MotorNet: A musculoskeletal modeling and control engine that we use to simulate a RandomTarget reaching task (Codol et al.)
+3. MotorNet: A musculoskeletal modeling and control engine that we use to simulate a delayed RandomTarget reaching task (Codol et al.)

+## Quick-Start:
+To get an overview of the major components of the code-base, you should only need to run three scripts:
+1. scripts/run_task_training
+2. scripts/run_data_training
+3. scripts/compare_datasets

 ### Task-Training:
 To see what tasks can specifically be implemented, look in the config files for the task trained networks.
 Each task is a "task_env" object, which specifies the default parameters for that task.
 These parameters can be modified by changing the "SEARCH_SPACE" variable in run_task_training.